 Since its near to the Harajuku station (and the one that closes the earliest), you should visit the Meiji Shrine once you reach Harajuku.
 Once you exit the station and are standing across the Takeshita Dori street (or commercial clothing stores), turn to your right and walk along the sidewalk until you reach a large wooden arch.
 You will have to walk all the way in (there are other entrances according to our local friend but we couldn’t find them) through some botanical gardens and other attractions before you reach the shrine right in the middle of it all.
 Note that photography is not allowed at the main inner shrine area but allowed within the compound.

 Meiji Shrine is a Shinto (Japan’s main religion) shrine dedicated to late Emperor Meiji and his wife, Empress Shoken.
 Built on 1920’s, the shrine is a national prayer centre for peace and prosperity as a result of combined efforts to commemorate his virtues.
 The shrine was engulfed by fire during the last war but has since then reconstructed in 1958 supported by the Japanese people.
 The area comprises of a few gardens, Kaguraden, Treasure Museum, Bunkakan and the Meiji Memorial Hall where shinto weddings are usually performed.
 Inside the Shrine, you are allowed to pay your respects, do prayer rituals to the Divine Tree, or just walk around and enjoy a little piece of peace within the bustling city.
-If you’re lucky, you might stumble upon young Japanese children in traditional garbs or a wedding procession.
+If you’re lucky, you might stumble upon young Japanese children in traditional garbs or a wedding procession, trying to emulate the japanese wedding traditions.

 Packing some snacks or lunch boxes are almost essential when you’re in Tokyo.
 If you managed to grab a bento set or Onigiri from convenience stores, you should walk a little further just after the Meiji Shrine entrance into Yoyogi Park.
 On weekends, you might catch interesting mime or Elvis acts or other Japanese netizens doing all sorts of things to pass time.